Nevesgmd/nevesgmd/README.md

 ### I'm information systems student at UFSC and a Software Engineer at Aquarela Advanced Analytics

-💼 Currently working as a Scrum Master and Software Engineer in the Data Science/AI industry.
+💼 Currently working as Scrum Master and Software Engineer in the Data Science/AI industry.
-👯 I’m looking to collaborate with Python projects, especially if it can help other people.
+👯 I’m looking to collaborate with Python projects.
 🌱 Learning new things everyday.
 ⚽ Hobbies: watching and playing soccer, surfing, painting, writing, listening to music and watching movies.
 🔭 Goals: fight social inequality in Brazil, create solutions that positively impact society, travel to as many countries as possible.